 We’ve all seen children who just have a great attitude about things.
 They’re positive, optimistic, and hopeful.
 They see a world filled with sunlight and warmth rather than clouds and cold.
 These children tend to be happy because they see the “glass half-full,” meaning they expect good things to happen to them.
 Children with positive attitudes are also more likely to express gratitude.
 Children who appreciate the opportunities they’re given and convey genuine gratitude to those who help them have been found to be happy people.

 Another essential contributor to your children’s happiness is a passion for something in their lives, be it writing, soccer, or another avenue.
 Passionate children are happy children because there is something in their lives that they absolutely love to do.
 Children’s passions engage, absorb, and thrill them.
-For example, the reader who savors every word of the books she reads or the cellist who listens to Yo Yo Ma for hours on end.
+For example, consider the reader who savors every word of the books she reads or the cellist who listens to Yo Yo Ma for hours on end.
 Just being involved in any way in the activities for which they have a passion makes them happy.

 Popular culture doesn’t want your children to be passionate about their lives.
 It wants your children to connect to things that make it more money, for example, a passion for video games and shopping.
-In a short time, children get bored with their purchases and need to buy more stuff in the misguided belief they will feel passion for them.
+In a short time, children get bored with their purchases and need to buy more stuff in the misguided belief that they will feel passion for them.
 Parents exacerbate this dependence by choosing the expedient route for entertaining their children—handing them over to popular culture—rather than finding activities that engage their children, from which they might find a passion.

 Popular culture wants your children to be imbalanced.
-Children see young stars, like the soccer player, Freddie Abdu, or the actress, Hilary Duff are told by popular culture that they must sacrifice balance and, for example, join “all-star” traveling sports teams or take piano or dance classes five days a week to become superstars.
+Children see young stars, like the soccer player, Freddie Abdu, or the actress, Hilary Duff; children are told by popular culture that they must sacrifice balance and, for example, join “all-star” traveling sports teams or take piano or dance classes five days a week to become superstars.
 Children who are out of balance are at risk of falling over—metaphorically—and being very unhappy.